-In 2018, a survey was conducted on over 400 medicinal cannabis patients, and the results indicate the effectiveness of hemp oil as a sleep aid.
+In 2018, a survey was conducted on over 400 medicinal cannabis patients, and the results indicate the effectiveness of CBD oil as a sleep aid.
 It was reported that the patients treating insomnia preferred products high in cannabidiol versus ones that were high in THC.

 “The current results are consistent with survey-based studies showing increasing reported usage of cannabis for treating insomnia in healthy people and patients with other primary health conditions and patient preference for high CBD products.” -Medicines, 2018

 The results of the study show that these patients had a strong preference for high CBD products.
 One of the most commonly reported experiences of people who take high dosages of cannabidiol oil is induced sleepiness.
 You can think of it as a “side effect”, or just as the result of taking a certain amount of CBD.
 If you are struggling with sleep disorders or insomnia, this well-known effect can work to your advantage with the right dose

 “A trial of cannabidiol oil resulted in a maintained decrease in anxiety and a steady improvement in the quality and quantity of the patient’s sleep.” –Permanente Journal, 2016

 CBD oil tinctures are oil-based, and designed for sublingual use only.
 They are not suitable for vaping.
 Oral tinctures are very easy to administer.
 Just drop your preferred dosage under your tongue and let it sit for about 30 seconds before swallowing it.
 Repeat this 1-2 times per day, and be consistent with your regimen.